Praying for the dead or paying for the deceased?

 Jugement sole criteria is love.

-How should I prepare for my own death?
+My death?
+How should I prepare for it?

-Death?
+What about death?
 Who could tell all that it entails?
-Yet we all know that it surely awaits us at the end of our earthly journey and that it is a major moment in our life.
+Yet we all know that it surely awaits us at the end of our earthly journey and that it is a chief moment in our life.
 In the meantime, to confront oneself to the idea of dying is essential in order to apprehend one’s life with self-determination.Montligeon shrine Rector, Re.
 Fr.
 Don Paul Denizot’s interview by French Catholic Radio journalist, Guillaume Desanges (RCF)